-As well as broad range of titles in art, poetry and children's books, Lutyens and Rubinstein Bookshopin west London's Notting Hill area is also the place to shop for art prints.
-Look out for the sliding bookcases in the basement to add a touch drama to your browsing habits.
+As well as a broad range of titles in art, poetry and children's books, Lutyens and Rubinstein Bookshop in west London's Notting Hill neighbourhood is also the place to shop for art prints, stationary and small gifts, to take home inside one of the shop’s signature reusable tote bags.

 Visit Mayfair and find Shapero Rare Books, one of London's leading antiquarian bookshops.
 This shop specialises in travel, natural history, English literature and continental books.
 Whether you're looking for rare editions, antique maps or vintage photographs, you'll find it here.
 The store also does valuations if you have books to sell.

 Underneath Waterloo Bridge on Queen's Walk, the Southbank Centre Book Market is a fantastic place to browse a huge selection of second-hand books.
 Just outside BFI Southbank, it's open daily, come rain or shine, and you can browse for hours through hundreds of second-hand and antique books, on any topic imaginable.

 Stanfords is a must-visit for lovers of travel books and has been trading in Covent Garden since 1853.
 The shop stocks one of the world's largest selection of maps and travel books under one roof.
 Famous customers over the years include Captain Scott and Florence Nightingale, so you'll be in good company shopping here!

 11. Waterstones Piccadilly

 A literary shopping paradise, Waterstones Piccadilly is one of Europe's largest bookshops.
 Spread over eight floors, it's more than just a bookshop.
 As well as more than eight miles (13km) of book shelves, there's the 5th View bar and restaurant, a gift shop and regular events like book signings with famous authors, artists, musicians, politicians and sports stars.